microsoft/pxt-adafruit/docs/projects/reaction/make.md

 https://youtu.be/3YSteLHGrRY
 <br/>
 If you have any scrap cardboard left, cut a small rectangle out so you can glue it to the bottom of your folded cardboard.
-Here's a video demonstrating what we did that!
+Here's a video demonstrating how we did that!

 ![Bottom Cardboard](/static/cp/projects/reaction/bottom-cardboard.jpg)